-Our last talk at the Social Cafe, on 8th March, was wonderful and the room was full.
-It was given by Maggie Wilson who was talking on "Making Stage Costume".
+At our cafe on 8th March it was wonderful and the room was full.
+Maggie Wilson told us about “Making Stage Costume”.
 She give a fascinating talk on her career as a tailor and seamstress, making costumes for the Royal Shakespeare Theatre, the National Theatre and English National Opera.
 She expertly explained the day-to-day running of a professional wardrobe department, and how a three-dimensional costume is created from a two-dimensional design.
-She even had examples of her work.
+She even had examples of her beautiful work.
 Everyone enjoyed the talk enormously.
-If you would like to come to the next talk it is on 12th April.

 We had a great talk on 12th October by Mike Richards on the Executions that had happened in Exeter over the centuries.
 It was fascinating and we had a good turnout to listen to the many varied stories about the individuals who died, those who were executioners and what life was like at the time.
 An interesting look into the history of Exeter.
 We learnt so much.
 Thank you to Mike who spoke for free allowing for there to be a collection for Hospicecare.
 He is going to come to do another talk in the new year for our Social cafe so do look out for that.

 On 13th July, we were very lucky to have Tricia Summers give a fascinating talk about what the Casualties Union does.
 We learnt how they supply people to act as casualties for training the emergency services.
 These people are all volunteers and are trained before they can take part in a practice emergency.
 For example she spoke of being (safely) in a (created) collapsed building so that the fire brigade could practice getting her out.
 She was able to let them know how she felt and how reassuring they were as they cut her out of being trapped.
 (At all times she felt safe and the officers kept her calm and kept checking she was fine.)